ktpeace/ktpeace/README.md

 - Learning Python

-- Breaking into Typescript + cementing data structures and algorithms by teaming up with a former bootcamp student to follow Frontend Mentor's DS&A course and work on relevant Leetcodes together
+- Cementing data structures and algorithms by teaming up with a former bootcamp student to follow Frontend Mentor's DS&A course and work on relevant Leetcodes together

 ---